AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 -   **Usability Testing**: Assess the user experience of key features.
 -   **Cross-Browser Testing**: Verify the site works correctly on different web browsers (Chrome, Firefox, Safari, Edge).
 -   **Responsive Testing**: Ensure the website is responsive and functions correctly on different devices (desktop, tablet, mobile).
--   **Accessibility Testing**: Ensure that platform adhere to accessibility best practices (e.g., proper color contrast, compatibility with screen readers).
+-   **Accessibility Testing**: Ensure that the platform adheres to accessibility best practices (e.g., proper color contrast, compatibility with screen readers).
 -   Localization Testing: Test that the platform supports multiple languages

 **Tests not in scope:**